Highpoint2000/TEFLoggerApp/README.md

 - Mapcaching improved
 - Autozoom button adjusted
+- Double logging when rotating the display eliminated
 - GPS display activated at startup
 - File access permissions adjusted for supported Android versions
 - Further code optimizations to make the app more stable and performant